-"They're copper shavings," said L "Look at them; aren't they beautiful?"
+"Look at them; aren't they beautiful?"
 "I daresay they are more beautiful to an artist's eye than they are to mine."

-If you saw this long one mounted on a stem with a vine leaf beside it-" "That thread being the tendril. (h, yes, it was the conventional flower bad."
-"Why should a flower bud please beyond everything else in nature."
+If you saw this long one mounted on a stem with a vine leaf beside it-" "That thread being the tendril. (h, yes,

+"Why should a flower bud please beyond everything else in nature.'
+"Does it ?"